113pavan113/113pavan113.github.io/index.md

   * Promotion of agricultural exports from the country
   * Organizing International Buyer-Seller Meets (Physical and Virtual), Trade fares related to Cereals Division
   * Solving technical problems related to trade issues of Cereals Division
-  * Assit in signing MoU's with other organisations in order to promote Agri export from the country
+  * Assist in signing MoU's with other organisations in order to promote Agri export from the country

- My research interests include  International Trade, Agricultural Export Analysis, Agricultural markets and its interlink, SPS measures.
+ My research interests include  International Trade, Agricultural Export Analysis, Agricultural markets and its interlink, Sustainability, SPS measures.